w114056011/aiot_hw3_SpamClassifier/README.md

 - Branching: follow `feat/`, `fix/`, `docs/` prefixes.
 - Tests: add pytest tests under `tests/`.
 CI should run `pytest` and a smoke ML run using the small sample dataset.

-Contact / Ownership

-Add `OWNERS` or `MAINTAINERS.md` if you want explicit owners for the repo.

-License

-Add a LICENSE file if you want to publish this project publicly.